-Making Connections: Give a long-distance phone card, stationary, stamps, or an email account.
+Making Connections: Give stationary or stamps.
 You can also create "gift certificates" for staying at your place or your assistance with expenses to visit you.
 Another idea is a set of form letters or postcards.
 These can either be gag gifts, such as form letters for someone who hates to write, or serious "appointment cards" to request calls, letters, or visits from you at particular times.

 Kay from Ohio

 Put Your Skills to Work

 Hand-hemmed silk scarves are lovely, and you can make wonderful designs by dying them yourself.
 See sewing and craft magazines and books for batik methods.
 Knit or crochet handsome winter slippers, socks, mittens, hats, scarves, or vests.
 Study calligraphy and create small keepsakes from favorite poems, Bible verses, quotations or sayings.
 Even if you are a beginner, you can create very nice things by using pens and heavy paper.
 Arrange for a quality family photograph and send prints in lightweight cardboard mattes.
 Record a favorite book on a CD for a special child.
 Record your conversation and create a chatty tape or CD about you and your family and the area where you live.
 I grew up far away from family and we often received Christmas gifts in July or August (quite late!), but they were fun then too.
 We cherished the personalized gifts as connections with our relatives.
 Thirty years later, I am still using a silk scarf with a picture on it of a park near my aunt's home.